sjwright90/LSTM_word_generator_in_PyTorch/README.md

 This repository is an implementation of an LSTM recurrent neural network built using PyTorch.
 The model architecture consists of a bi-directional layer, followed by three LSTM layers with dropout layers between the second and third LSTM layer, finally the results are passed to a linear layer.

 The scripts are set up to automatically move tensors onto and off of a GPU and will check the machine for the appropriate GPU backend (CUDA or MPS).
+If no GPU found CPU will be used instead.

 The model uses cross entropy loss, an Adam optimizer, and gradient clipping is applied between the loss.backward() call and the optimizer.step() call.